Time (1999 film): Production

 The film marked the directorial debut of Geetha Krishna in Tamil, and began as a quadrilingual venture in Tamil, Hindi, Telugu and Malayalam.
 Prashanth was initially announced as the hero in the film as early as November 1997 when the film's launch took place.
 Prashanth started working for the film in Kodaikanal during October 1998 but later backed out, while Ajith Kumar also refused the film due to lack of time.
 After several delays, Prabhu Deva was subsequently selected to play the lead role and the film was shot only in Tamil.
 Two debutant actresses were announced to portray the lead female roles, Menaka Senail and Radhika Chaudhari, though the former was later replaced by Simran.
 Model Bobbu Poonai made his acting debut as the antagonist.
 Filming mainly took place in and around Annavaram, Vishakhapatnam and Srikakulam in Andhra Pradesh, while minority of scenes were shot in and around Alappuzha and Pathanamthitta in Kerala.
+Malaysian Tamil director Sandosh Kesavan worked as an assistant cameraman.